 Possession of a Stolen Firearm

-Possession of a stolen firearm in Florida can involve multiple charges, including possessing the stolen property and illegally possessing a firearm.
-You could face multiple felony charges, including anywhere from third-degree to first-degree felonies, depending on the circumstances of your arrest.
+According to our Fort Lauderdale criminal defense attorney, possession of a stolen firearm in Florida can involve multiple charges, including possessing the stolen property and illegally possessing a firearm.
+You could face multiple felony weapons charges in Florida, including anywhere from third-degree to first-degree felonies, depending on the circumstances of your arrest.

 Using a Firearm While Committing a Crime